DAB0mB/HotnCold/README.md

     # *Optional: The auth token of the user you would like to log-in with
     INITIAL_USER_TOKEN

-To enable push notifications, download `google-services.json` file from Firebase console to `android/app` directory.
-Later on when there's official iOS support, you would also need to download a file called `GoogleService-Info.plist`.
+To enable push notifications, download `google-services.json` and `GoogleService-Info.plist` from Firebase console to `android/app` and `ios/hotncold` directories respectively.
 See [further instructions](https://support.google.com/firebase/answer/7015592?hl=en).

 Run the following commands in series: